Regncon/conorganizer/README.md

 ## Description

-This is a spike exploring using go, htmx and templ with no javascript bundler.
+This is a spike exploring using go, htmx and templ with no JavaScript builder.

 ## Running